ncgr/lis_gene_families/scripts/perl/README.md

 3. An MSA file can be loaed with the script:

     ```
-    gmod_load_msa.pl --consensus_name <consensus_name> --errorfile <error_file>
+    gmod_load_msa.pl <msa_file> --errorfile <error_file>
     ```
-The `--consensus\_name` flag is required since there is no reasonable name that can be extracted from an MSA file.
+If the `--name` flag is given, the argument will be used as the value for the `name` and `uniquename` fields of the consensus feature.
 If some polypeptides in the MSA were not found then a list will be written to gmod_load_msa_errors.txt unless the `--errorfile` flag was uesd.

 4. If you don't want to run the previous command on each MSA file then use the bash script: